Are you doing enough capital asset management planning?

 Next is building an understanding of what your assets allow you to do, or the services they enable you to provide.
 If your cherry picker is the only way your tree service can function effectively, then the risk of being without it may be unbearable.
 As a result, you will need to ensure that you either have a plan in place to repair or replace the machine, or to mitigate the reduction in the service you can provide if it fails.

-Finally, you will collate all of this data, and use it to execute a data-driven strategy. asset capital planning and management software, like NEXGEN’s powerful solutions, provide tools for:
+Finally, you will collate all of this data, and use it to execute a data-driven strategy. capital asset management and planning software, like NEXGEN’s powerful solutions, provide tools for:

 - risk-based capital improvement prioritization